Gomsur/Project-2/README.md

 ## **Bugs**
 * Issue - I was not able to place the different markers, making them stick to the board game.
-* Cause - I placed my java files to overrun
+* Cause - I placed my javascript files to overrun
-* Resolution - Swapped lines on the java files so that the other one did not overrun the first one.
+* Resolution - Swapped lines on the javascript files so that the other one did not overrun the first one.

 * Issue - When 'X' for example won, you could still place more markers on the board, not ending the game
 * Cause - The game ended but I needed something to make the player aware of it